Sushavan07/Bank-Marketing-/README.md

 •	Present the financial benefit of this project to the marketing team.

--I have analyzed the prior the marketing campaigns of a portuguese bank using various ML techniques like ExtraTreesClassifier and XGBOOST.
+-I have analyzed the prior the marketing campaigns of a portuguese bank using various ML techniques like TSNE(t-Distributed Stochastic Neighbor Embedding),Random forest,ExtraTreesClassifier and XGBOOST.

+-Best results were found by XGBOOST modelling and oversampling.
+-AUC Score :0.99625